 3. Add Up All Your Costs

 To calculate your ROI, you’ve got to answer the question, “How much did we actually invest?”
-Account for all your influencer marketing campaign expenses, from payments to individual influencers or their agents, to the costs of shipping product samples, to any administrative overhead related to your influencer marketing program
+Account for all your influencer marketing campaign expenses, from payments to individual influencers or their agents, to the costs of shipping product samples, to any administrative overhead related to your influencer marketing program.

 4. Tally Up the Revenue Generated by Influencers

+You’ve designed concrete goals, assigned measurable KPIs to each goal (whether it’s impressions, EMV, digital sales, or another useful metric), and summed up all the costs of your influencer marketing campaign.
+Your influencers have gone to work, connecting with your shared audience, building hype, and driving action.
 Now, dig into the data and analytics you’ve gathered to calculate your influencer marketing ROI by influencer, medium/channel, and so on.
 Did you meet your goals?
 How did your campaign perform on a quantitative and qualitative basis?
 For example, maybe your beauty kit launch campaign created more revenue from one-off purchases than more valuable monthly subscriptions.
-Or, perhaps you hit your impressions goal but most views were from people outside your target audience
+Or, perhaps you hit your impressions goal but most views were from people outside your target audience.

 5. Consider the Impact of Each Influencer

 If you work with multiple influencers to promote a single campaign, it’s worth it to break down the overall ROI by influencer.
 Who helped you reach your goals, and to what degree?
 Who generated the most sales or traction?
+This will guide your future marketing decisions, such as whether the higher cost of a macro-influencer partnership is worth it or you should consider adding micro-influencers to your roster.

 Average Influencer Marketing ROI Benchmarks